-Watch this space for a video stream of the entire Roads to Resources event.
+Click below to stream the entire Roads to Resources

 The most difficult aspect of a creative project is often how to fund it.
 On October 9th, Women in Film Cincinnati brought together funders and filmmakers for a one-of-a-kind discussion on how to access funding from local foundations, arts organizations, companies and individuals.